 As with research, developing as a teacher involves learning, practicing, and reflecting on your process.
 GSAS PhD students who are interested in demonstrating their commitment to developing as teachers in higher education may pursue one of the Bok Center’s two teaching certificates.
 Our Certificates are designed to provide an opportunity for PhD students to structure their teaching development in community with peers.
+Click on the buttons below to view the details of each certificate:

 The Bok Teaching Certificate